 Defaults are preloaded so you can evaluate immediately.
 Adjust geometry, pole count, temperature, and priority mix, then run the checker.

-The short version of the advantages of bonded neodymium iron boron magnet is simple: bonded NdFeB is strongest when the part is hard to machine, needs multipole magnetization, or saves real assembly cost.
-It is weak when maximum flux density is the main job.
+The short version is simple: bonded ndfeb magnet uses, bonded ndfeb magnet technology, field of bonded ndfeb magnet technology intent, properties, and applications look strongest when the part is hard to machine, needs multipole magnetization, or saves real assembly cost.
+The route is weak when maximum flux density is the main job.

 Arnold’s 61-65 vol% injection range is now reinforced by MQI’s current tool, which models nylon injection near 60 vol% loading.